Amanda K. Kibler« Employee directory

 - B.A., Texas A&M University, 1998

-Amanda K. Kibler is an Assistant Professor of English Education.
+Amanda K. Kibler is an Associate Professor in the Department of Curriculum, Instruction, and Special Education.
 Her research focuses on multilingual adolescents’ language and literacy development and the implications of these processes for teaching and learning.
-Her current and forthcoming publications can be found in the Journal of Second Language Writing, Language and Education, Linguistics and Education, Teachers College Record, The Modern Language Journal, and TESOL Quarterly, among others.
-She teaches secondary English and ESOL methods courses and doctoral-level courses at Curry and is also a faculty affiliate with Youth-Nex, the U.Va.
+Her current and forthcoming publications can be found in the Journal of Second Language Writing, Language and Education, Language Learning, Linguistics and Education, Teachers College Record, The Modern Language Journal, and TESOL Quarterly, among others.
+She teaches secondary English and ESOL pedagogical methods courses and doctoral-level courses at Curry and is also a faculty affiliate with Youth-Nex, the U.Va.
 Center to Promote Effective Youth Development.

 Dr. Kibler’s research interests include adolescent second language development, bi/multilingualism, second language writing, ethnography, discourse analysis, and the impacts of standards-based reform on multilingual populations.
 She is currently working on three main projects: 1) an eight-year study of multilingual adolescents’ longitudinal writing development, 2) a William T. Grant-funded mixed-methods study of peer interaction and social networks in linguistically diverse middle school classrooms, and 3) an ethnographic study of the home language and literacy practices of Spanish-speaking Latino preschoolers and their parents, funded by the Spencer Foundation.